 Bill Nygren is a fund manager at Oakmark Funds.
-He is also Chief Investment Officer for U.S. Equities at Harris Associates.
+He is also Chief Investment Officer for Equities at Harris Associates.
 He’s particularly well-known for being a value investor who doesn’t fear the technology sector.
+This may be useful considering how the technology sector has been growing with the surge of cryptocurrencies.

 This post summarises key takeaways from his talk at Google in December 2017.
 While he reinforces many core value investing principles, he also challenges us to think differently.